-- C. DATES OF BIRTH.
+- B. NAMES OF MINOR CHILDREN.
+If the involvement of a minor child must be mentioned, only the initials of that child should be used. - C. DATES OF BIRTH.
 If an individual's date of birth must be included in a document, only the year should be used. - D. FINANCIAL ACCOUNT NUMBERS.
 If financial account numbers are relevant, only the last four digits of these numbers should be used.

 It is the responsibility of the parties to be sure that all pleadings and other papers comply with the rules of this Court requiring redaction of personal identifiers.
 If you include sensitive information about yourself in a filing, the Clerk's Office will not redact it for you.
-Click here to view the Court's Amended Notice of Electronic Availability of Civil Case File Information.
+The Court's Amended Notice of Electronic Availability of Civil Case File Information is attached.